 Usually, the script fields are only updated when a Work Item is changed.
 However, if you changed the configuration or the script and want to ensure that all Work Items are updated according to the changed settings you should use the update job.

 To be able to use the Job you have to configure it in the Scheduler configuration of Polarion (Global Administration > Scheduler).
 Add the following job definition:

 <job name="Update Script Fields Global" id="update.script.fields" disabled="true" scope="system">

 </job> The job will have to look at every Work Item to determine if it has to be updated.
 If you have a Polarion installation with many Work Items, you should consider configuring the job for only specific projects by adjusting the scope accordingly.

 As mentioned earlier every property defined in the configuration will be available in the script.
-Additionally there is a workItem variable which stores the Work Item.
-Unfortunately the type of Work Item is not the type from the open API, but a low-level type called
+Additionally, there is a workItem variable that stores the Work Item.
+Unfortunately, the type of Work Item is not the type from the open API, but a low-level type called

 IDataObject.
 The relevant methods of this type are:

 Object getValue(String fieldId)to get the value of a field.